 Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

-Negative inventory is one of the most uncomfortable system states an apparel operations team can encounter.
+That scene is the practical face of negative inventory.
 The system says you have -3 units of a SKU.
-The physical world doesn’t allow that.
+The physical world does not allow that.
 Something happened in the data path that the system could not reconcile.
 Until you understand which something, you cannot fix it.

 What does negative inventory actually mean for an apparel operation?

-Negative inventory is a system condition where the recorded stock count is below zero.
-Physically impossible, but mathematically possible inside the system because the count is an integer that the system reduces and increases based on events, and the events can arrive out of order.
+Negative inventory is a system condition where the recorded on-hand count for a SKU falls below zero.
+It is physically impossible (you cannot owe yourself units off a shelf) but mathematically possible inside the system, because the count is an integer that the system reduces and increases based on events, and the events can arrive out of order or be applied twice.

 Oversells.
 A negative count typically means orders were committed against inventory that did not exist.
 The brand has accepted revenue and now needs to either fulfill from elsewhere, cancel and apologize, or backorder.